 In the 1990’s, importers in the UK discovered that absinthe had never been banned in that country.
 They began importing brands from Czechoslovakia and a cult following ensued.
 Several European countries eventually repealed their bans.
 In the US, products made with wormwood are still regulated.
 Citing the ill-effects of thujone, absinthe was made illegal in 1912 due to this association alone.
 The FDA ban required substances to be “thujone-free” or less than 10mg/kg.
 The irony in all of this controversy is that recent chemical analysis of pre-ban bottles reveal that they contain only small amounts of thujone—amounts legally passible.
 The simple fact is that most original absinthes have actually been chemically legal all along according to the FDA guidelines.
 The only challenge producers and importers faced was the approval of bottling labels.
 By early 2008, Lucid brand absinthe became the first legally available in the U.S. since 1912.
 Several other brands have followed.

-To save the rest of this post from becoming a history lesson, I want to mention that despite the century-long ban, absinthe does appear in several delicious classic cocktail recipes.
-I'll feature some of them in the coming weeks, but today I want to focus on the absinthe drip—or more accurately—the water drip:
+To save the rest of this post from becoming a history lesson, we want to mention that despite the century-long ban, absinthe does appear in several delicious classic cocktail recipes.
+We’ll feature some of them in the coming weeks, but today we want to focus on the absinthe drip—or more accurately—the water drip:

 1 ounce of absinthe